 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 6D Mark II lacks such a headphone port.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7S II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the 6D Mark II and A7S II can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 6D Mark II and the Sony A7S II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 6D Mark II: